 6. Read the fine print

-After getting loan quotes, take time to look through the fine print.
+After getting loan quotes, look through the fine print.
 This is a binding agreement that will follow you for years, so you need to know exactly what you are getting into.
-Pay close attention to the mandatory binding arbitration and prepayment penalties.
+Pay close attention to the mandatory binding arbitration, prepayment penalties, loan processing costs and any other fees the lender may charge.
 Binding arbitration takes away any right you have to take the lender to court if something goes wrong, and prepayment penalties are fees assessed if you pay off the loan early.